 A Premier Epidemiologic Study.

 The Framingham Heart Study at Boston University is one of the world’s most informative and longest running studies on cardiovascular disease.
-Nearly 3,000 articles based on the study’s data have been published in peer-reviewed medical journals, including the New England Journal of Medicine, the Journal of the American Medical Association, Nature Genetics, Circulation, and the Lancet.
+More than 3,000 articles based on the study’s data have been published in peer-reviewed medical journals, including the New England Journal of Medicine, the Journal of the American Medical Association, Nature Genetics, Circulation, and the Lancet.

 The Framingham Heart Study has been a partnership between the National Heart, Lung, and Blood Institute and Boston University since 1971.

 More Than 65 Years of Extraordinary Discoveries.
 And Still Going.